 (b) for the purpose of doing those things may, with or without plant and equipment, enter, remain upon, and pass and repass over, any land.

-(4) If a person bound by a soil conservation notice obstructs or hinders the Commissioner or his assistants in exercising the powers conferred by subsection (3), he commits an offence.
+(4) If a person bound by a soil conservation notice obstructs or hinders the Commissioner or the Commissioner’s assistants in exercising the powers conferred by subsection (3), the person commits an offence.

-Penalty — $2 000.
+Penalty for this subsection: a fine of $2 000.

-(5) Expense incurred by the Commissioner in exercising his powers under this section —
+(5) Expense incurred by the Commissioner in the exercise of powers under this section —

 (a) is a debt due to the Crown by any person required by the notice to do anything done by the Commissioner, and may be recovered by the Attorney General by action in any court of competent jurisdiction; and